 Her CD entitled joanland was on the Grammy Award Nominations Ballot and Joan was also the vocalist on the recording of Oh Lady Di for the late Princess of Wales benefiting her Foundation and charities.
-The song America, recorded after 9-11, was chosen for the Flight 93 Memorial website in California.
+The song America, recorded after 9-11, is a part of New York's National 911 Memorial Artist Registry and was chosen for the first Flight 93 National Memorial website in California.
 The song also led to Joan being chosen by Washington for a nine-day USO tour to entertain the troops including New Year’s Eve.
 Other performance highlights include the Winter Olympics in Salt Lake City and working all around the globe in places like the Caribbean and Las Vegas.
 She has shared billing with entertainers like Buddy Rich, Koko Taylor, Lonnie Brooks, the Chi-Lites, the Cryan’ Shames, Shirley King, Johnny Frigo, Frank Mantooth, Rare Earth, James Moody and the Second City Comedy Troupe.
 She has sung at Holy Name Cathedral many times and performed a concert as a part of acclaimed cellist Yo Yo Ma’s yearlong Silk Road project in Chicago.

 The film Last Day in Chicago, in which she had a starring role, won its division of the Chicago International Film Festival.
 It’s Fun to be Fit!, a television program she worked on at CBS-TV Chicago, won an Emmy for Best Children’s Program.